elpikel/blog/posts/srp.md

         }
     }
 ```

-Now ProvisioningService looks perfect but we can improve WebApiClient a little bit more.
+As you can see we also removed provisioning step url to field and its value is set in constructor so in that way we can inject it (probably using some configuration file).
+Now ProvisioningService looks almost perfect but we can improve WebApiClient a little bit more.
 We should get rid of comments and replace them with methods so code would be self explanatory:

 ```csharp
     public class WebApiClient : IWebApiClient